 A neutral color scheme and aspects of nature such as silvered and white washed wood and stone are the style’s most notable features.
 Pops of warm colors like yellow, red, green, and blue are used to accent and add character — while darker colors such as blacks and greys take up minimal space.

 To add the signature soft, feminine, and refined elegance of French Country homes, the style plays with its touches of botanical themes in art, fabric, wallpaper, and accessories.
 Plaids, checks, stripes, and one of the most common, toile, are all used to add color and undeniable charm.
 Colors are subtle, with layered tones, rather than a bold color palette with contrast.
+Detailed tiles like our Impressionist-inspired Gilded Age porcelain are a gorgeous way to elevate your accent walls.

 To add a graceful feel to a room, French Country style is big on curvy furniture and cabinetry that embody elegant clean lines and sturdy wooden construction, such as a carved Louis XVI chair made out of a wooden frame and an upholstered plush cushion with a low sheen finish.